michaelchi08/prototype/docs/multiview_geometry/eight_point_algorithm.md

 the rank of the matrix $\chi$ needs to be exactly 8.
 Therefore we need atleast 8 point pairs.

-In certian degenerate cases, the solution for the essential matrix is not unique even if we have 8 or more point pairs.
+In certain degenerate cases, the solution for the essential matrix is not unique even if we have 8 or more point pairs.
 One such example is the case that all points lie on a line or on a plane.